webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - when the encryption key is stored on the same data store as the data (database encryption key is stored in the database itself)
 - **Transport Layer Security (TLS)**
   - Protocol designed to ensure privacy when communicating between applications.
-- **Unstructured data**
-  - data with no defined labels or structure.
-  - (e.g. content of various emails in a user’s sent folder).
 - **Uptime Institute (UI)**
   - **Tier 1**
     - UPS